asherkuu/modif-ai-docs/README.md

 When you run the CLI, you can expect an output similar to this:

 ```
-Creating a new Ariadocs project in /path/to/your/project from the master branch...
+Creating a new ModifAiDocs project in /path/to/your/project from the master branch...
 Cloning Master (Full Documentation)...
-Ariadocs project successfully created in /path/to/your/project!
+ModifAiDocs project successfully created in /path/to/your/project!

 Next steps:
 1. Navigate to your project directory: